aswin24012004/ATM-Backend-Application/README.md

 📜 License
 This project is for educational purposes.
 Modify and extend as needed.

-Code

-Copy

 ---

+This version removes the duplicated “Code / Copy” markers and ensures all commands are properly fenced in code blocks.

-👉 I kept the README practical: setup, build, deploy, and test instructions.
-Would you like me to also create a **Postman collection JSON** with all five endpoints preconfigured, so you can import it and test your API instantly?
+👉 Would you like me to also generate a **Postman collection JSON file** with all five endpoints (`login`, `balance`, `withdraw`, `deposit`, `transactions`) preconfigured, so you can import it directly into Postman and test your API without typing each request manually?